duffee/Mojolicious_session_example/docs/Advent_calendar/Authenticating_LDAP.md

   return ($login->code == LDAP_INVALID_CREDENTIALS) ?
 0 : 1;
 }
 ```
-The logic is a little back to front with the ternery operator, but
+The logic is a little back to front with the ternary operator, but
 if the code I get from the server is `LDAP_INVALID_CREDENTIALS`
 then I return `0`, a fail, otherwise I return `1`,
 which is a true value for the `if` in the body of the `on_user_login`